dyscott/fumble/README.md

 flutter run
 ```

-*Note: By default, the client will point to the production Pocketbase instance (fumble.dyscott.xyz).
-To change this, go into `client/lib/util/auth.dart` and change `pocketbase_url` to your local server/*
+*Note: By default, the client will point to our Pocketbase instance (fumble.dyscott.xyz).
+To change this, go into `client/lib/util/auth.dart` and change `pocketbase_url` to your local server*

 ## How we Built it